Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Methodology

 FCNs allow an accurate reconstruction of the flow fields thanks to their capability to identify simple features and to combine them into progressively more complex ones.
 The FCN used as reference~\citep{guastoni_2021} is relatively shallow (\textit{i.e.} few convolutional layers), with a high number of kernels per layer.
 On the other hand, the network architectures tested in this work have a higher number of layers with fewer kernels per layer.
 These modifications are designed to enhance the compositional capabilities of the model without increasing its GPU-memory footprint and computational-training cost.
-Note that the output of each convolutional layer is slightly smaller than the input, depending on the size of the convolutional kernel~\citep{dumoulin2016guide}.
+Note that deeper networks can be harder to train, since they are more evidently subjected to vanishing-gradient problems.
+Several solutions have been proposed in the literature, including but not limited to batch normalization~\citep{batchnorm} and dropout~\citep{dropout}.
+We include the former in our architecture but not the latter, since dropout has been mostly used after fully-connected layers in the literature, which are not present in our models.
+Additionally, it should be noted that the output of each convolutional layer is slightly smaller than the input, depending on the size of the convolutional kernel~\citep{dumoulin2016guide}.
 When a very high number of layers is used, the output can become significantly smaller than the input.
 In our work, the size of the output is kept constant by modifying the size of the input field according to the architecture.
 This is realized by sampling a larger area in the streamwise direction and by padding periodically the field in the spanwise direction.
-Different models with a varying number of layers and trainable parameters are trained in order to identify the best combination of these network architecture parameters.
-Such comparison is performed on {\it type-III} predictions at $y^{+}=30$, in an effort to optimize the network performance for its experimental use.
-The FCN is trained using the Adam~\citep{kingmaba} stochastic algorithm to minimize the mean-squared error (MSE) of the predictions with respect to the turbulent fields sampled from the DNS:
+Different models with a varying number of layers and parameters are trained in order to identify the best combination of these network architecture parameters.
+Such comparison is performed using HD DNS data, on {\it type-III} predictions at $y^{+}=30$ with $\theta_4$ heat flux as input.
+The objective is to optimize the network performance for its experimental use, as further detailed in section~\ref{ssec:netarch}.
+Unless stated otherwise, all the considered neural-network models are trained using the hyperparameters described in table~\ref{tab:hypr}.
+Note that the number of samples per batch is limited only by the memory of the GPU used for training.
+On the same GPU, we are able to use a larger batch-size when HD samples are used.

+The FCN is trained using the Adam~\citep{kingmaba} optimization algorithm to minimize the mean-squared error (MSE) of the predictions with respect to the turbulent fields sampled from the DNS:

+where boldface indicates the vectors containing the three velocity components and $|\bullet|$ represents the $L_2$ norm.
+We refer to the error in the individual components using $\mathcal{L}(\bullet)$ for brevity.